 Most of the land was covered with bush, in which game was plentiful.
 Along with the crops that could be planted and grown easily, the game helped to carry the family group through the early years in the Colony, despite a prolonged drought and a succession of crop failures.
 Those first years were difficult for all the newly arrived settlers, but the Lovemore family probably fared better than most.

 The opgaaf returns up to 1826, after which they were no longer made in the Uitenhage District, provide an indication of the changes introduced by the new owner.
 Not surprisingly as both sheep and goats were vulnerable to diseases in those early years, both forms of livestock had been discarded within a year.
 As a replacement, the number of breeding cattle was rapidly increased from three in 1820, to 90 in 1822 and 150 by 1825.

-Wheat and barley production continued but the output never matched that of 1818 but it must be recalled that the early 1820s were years of successive crop failures in the districts of Uitenhage and Albany.
+Wheat and barley production continued but the output never matched that of 1818.
+However it must be recalled that the early 1820s were years of successive crop failures in the districts of Uitenhage and Albany.
 In 1823, there is no record of wheat sown or reaped whilst the amount of barley gathered dropped to 45 muids.
-The crop production figures for wheat and barley in 1821 and 1822 have not been entered in the returns so comparisons are impossible.
+The crop production figures for wheat and barley in 1821 and 1822 have not been entered in the returns, so comparisons are impossible.

 Henry Lovemore’s later life